department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/QA/QA-Go-No-Go.md

 - Yes

 **Does Tze have everything he needs, i.e. have we submitted test cases, provided staging credentials, etc.?**
-? the request has been submitted with all accompanying documentation in [40249](https://app.zenhub.com/workspaces/vft-59c95ae5fda7577a9b3184f8/issues/department-of-veterans-affairs/va.gov-team/40249)
+? the request has been submitted with all accompanying documentation in [ticket 40249](https://app.zenhub.com/workspaces/vft-59c95ae5fda7577a9b3184f8/issues/department-of-veterans-affairs/va.gov-team/40249)

 **Have test cases been loaded into test rail?**
 - Yes